-She may be most often remembered clad in a black gown and diamond tiara for Breakfast at Tiffany's, but Audrey Hepburn's classic style wasn't just reserved for the movies—though her wedding dresses in Funny Face (above) and Roman Holiday are basically fairy tale–wedding worthy.
-Hepburn also translated her much sought-after fashion sense to her own wedding day looks—all three of them.
-Hepburn had two turns as bride (she was married to Mel Ferrer and Andrea Dotti), and one wedding dress that never made it down the aisle.
+She may be most often remembered clad in a black gown and diamond tiara for Breakfast at Tiffany's, but Audrey Hepburn's classic style wasn't just reserved for the movies.
+Though her wedding dresses in Funny Face and Roman Holiday are basically fairy tale wedding worthy, Hepburn also translated her much sought-after fashion sense to her own wedding day looks—all three of them.
+Hepburn had two turns as a bride (she was married to Mel Ferrer and Andrea Dotti), and one wedding dress that never made it down the aisle.
 The three wedding dresses are classic Audrey: minimal, elegant, and a little bit playful.

 Mel Ferrer, September 25, 1954

 Though the wedding in Burgenstock, Switzerland, was positively magical, the couple was plagued by infidelity rumors, miscarriages, and a fight for the spotlight.
-Happily, after many attempts, Hepburn would give birth to her first son, Sean Ferrer, in July 1960.
+Happily, after many attempts, Hepburn gave birth to her first son, Sean Ferrer, in July 1960.
 The couple would divorce after 14 years in 1968.

 Andrea Dotti, January 18, 1969

-Though she played a Givenchy-clad ballerina-esque bride in Funny Face, Audrey's second time as bride was far more demure, though still beautiful and still under Givenchy's eye.
+Though she played a Givenchy-clad, ballerina-esque bride in Funny Face, Audrey's second time as a bride was far more demure, though still beautiful and still under Givenchy's eye.